Harsh19-M/Sales-Insight/README.md

 ### **SQL Data Exploration (MySQL)**

-I used basics of SQL queries to analyze sales trends, growth rates, and customer segments.
-Below are the key queries — the rest are documented in the attached SQL file.
+I used Basic MySQL queries to analyze sales Transaction Details, Customer segments, Growth rates, and Profitable Markets etc. Below are the key queries — the rest are documented in the attached SQL file.

 <details> <summary><b> Key (Insights) SQL Queries - Click to see the Queries</b></summary>